2014

 2016 (5 years post surgery, 2 years post radiation)

-This video is from the Toastmaster Humorous Contest I entered:“Bully Hokey Pokey: How to take care of an adult bully”. (video cropped in respect for your time & attention).
+The following video is from the Toastmaster Humorous Contest I entered:“Bully Hokey Pokey: How deal with an adult bully”. (video cropped in respect for your time & attention).

 Not only was I improving my public speaking skills for a handful of talks I had around this time- I was also HAVING FUN!